 Parrot Security comes with some reasonably nice quality of life tools that can help with day-to-day tasks.
 It includes the Libre Office suite, Atom (an excellent IDE made by the Git team), edb, and more.
 You can complete many everyday tasks without the use of a terminal, such as starting and stopping services.

 Parrot Security packs a few cryptography tools such as Zulucrypt, a graphical utility that will help you manage your encrypted volumes.
 Cryptkeeper is another graphical utility that allows you to manage encrypted folders and more.
 These utilities make confidentiality easily accessible, even with minimal experience.

 Parrot Security doesn't stop with plain cryptography — the developers have included easy to use utilities for anonymization of internet traffic.

 The "anonymous mode start" tool will attempt to kill dangerous processes that can de-anonymize you, clear cache files, modify iptable rules, modify your resolv.conf, disable IPV6, and only allow outbound traffic through Tor.
 This would be quite a bit of effort manually, but with the script, it's just a click away.
 Parrot Security also includes a similar script for i2p.
 Once activated, there are also options to check your current IP address and change your exit node.

 Parrot Security OS is still growing.
-In the four years since the initial release, this distribution has become a serious contender in my book.
-If anything, it's a bit lacking on documentation, which is fine for users who are comfortable Googling issues should they arise.
+In the years since the initial release, this distribution has become a serious contender in my book.
+If anything, it's a bit lacking on documentation, which is excellent for users who are comfortable Googling issues that arise.

 Thanks for reading, and stay tuned for more articles!
 You can ask questions here or on Twitter @0xBarrow.